Youth Leadership Project

 Requirements to be a Youth Leader

-Youth leaders are required to attend a weekend training retreat in Napa in August.
+Youth leaders are required to attend a weekend training retreat near Santa Cruz in August.

-Youth leaders will also participate as cabin leaders in at least one 4-night/5-day session of our residential program in Napa between September 18-October 27 for fall season.
+Youth leaders will also participate as cabin leaders in at least one 4-night/5-day session of our residential program near Santa Cruz between September 18-October 27 for fall season.

 - Facilitate games/activities that encourage students to appreciate and respect themselves and others.